demetrixbio/DmxDocs/README.md

 ## Preface

 This is a *subset* of the Demetrix devdocs.
 It was written for our internal use to help maintain consistency.
 If it happens to be useful for you,  that's a happy coincidence,  but no warranty implied, use at your own risk.
+Some of it specific to our conventions, but hopefully interesting.
 If you like it, let us know!
 If you want to improve it, please send in suggestions / additions / changes.
-If you want to change our code formatting conventions! that's a different conversation.

 ## .Compsci